AdobeDocs/experience-manager-cloud-service.en/help/trials/headless/create-content.md

 ---
 # Create Headless Content {#create-content}

-By following the in-product learning module, learn how to use [the Content Fragment models you created previously](content-structure.md) to create content which can be used for page authoring, or as the basis for your headless content.
-This document serves as a supplement of the interactive tour, covering the same steps and linking to additional resources where appropriate.
+Learn how to use [the Content Fragment models you created previously](content-structure.md) to create content which can be used for page authoring, or as the basis for your headless content.

 >[!CONTEXTUALHELP]
 >id="aemcloud_sites_trial_admin_content_fragments_create_content"
 >title="Create new content"
->abstract="Building on the models you created in module 1, you'll learn how to create content which can be used for page authoring, or as the basis of your headless content."
+>abstract="Using the models you created in the previous module, you'll learn how to create content which can be used for page authoring, or as the basis of your headless content."

 >[!CONTEXTUALHELP]
 >id="aemcloud_sites_trial_admin_content_fragments_create_content_guide"
 >title="Launch the Content Fragment console"
->abstract="In AEM headless CMS, “content fragments” are all pieces of content that fit into the predefined structure called a “content fragment model”.
-In this walkthrough, you will learn how to create content for your content fragment model.<br><br>Click below to launch the feature in a new tab, and follow this learning document to create your first content fragment."
+>abstract="Creating consistent, high-quality content that works seamlessly across your apps and websites leads to great customer experiences.
+This module guides you through creating your first Content Fragment to illustrate how to make this happen.
+>
+>
->additional-url="https://video.tv.adobe.com/v/328618" text="Placeholder for the intro video"
+>additional-url="https://video.tv.adobe.com/v/328618" text="Creat new content intro video"

+>[!CONTEXTUALHELP]
+>id="aemcloud_sites_trial_admin_content_fragments_create_content_guide_footer"
+>title="Launch the Content Fragment console"
+>abstract="Great job!
+You've authored a Content Fragment and now understand how content teams can create and manage content for apps and websites independent of development cycles."

 ## Content Fragments {#introduction}